The scars we call beautiful

 Identify the triggers.

 Pay conscious attention to it when it happens, and address it with those affected.
-(Communication helps a lot with this).
+(Communication helps a lot with this.)

-By the way, we all come with baggage; find those who aren't uncomfortable to help you unpack and vice-versa.
+By the way, we all come with baggage; find those who aren't uncomfortable to help you unpack and vice versa.
 Be sure you make the effort to work at it.

 Like in Wonder, it's a map of where we have been, never defining, never limiting.
 Wear it with grace if you can.
 Thirty-two years of learning how to be me, wearing and evolving with all the scars that helped me achieve a better version of myself.
+The scars we call beautiful can transform our lives beyond our imagination.

 What a price to pay for wholesomeness!